Md-Rashedul-Islam-Rajib/bdit/README.md

 ## Overview

-The Prodigy Picks client is a single-page application (SPA) built with React.js and Vite for a full-stack e-commerce platform.
+The BDIT is a single-page application (SPA) built with React.js and Vite for a full-stack e-commerce platform.
 The application provides functionalities for searching, filtering, sorting, and paginating products, as well as user authentication and cart operations.

 ## Features